Table of Contents

 This is perhaps the most important "No" in thyroid testing.
 A routine thyroid blood test (TSH, T4, T3) cannot detect thyroid cancer.

-Most people with thyroid cancer have perfectly normal blood test results.
-This is because cancer cells in the thyroid often do not interfere with the gland's ability to produce hormones until the disease is very advanced.
+Most people with thyroid cancer have perfectly normal blood results because cancer cells often do not interfere with hormone production until the disease is very advanced.
+If you have a lump or difficulty swallowing, you must see your GP for a physical examination and an ultrasound.

 Key Takeaway: Normal blood results do not rule out structural issues like nodules or cancer.
 Always seek a physical examination from a medical professional for any physical changes in the neck area.